robert-s-lee/lai-train-eval/README.md

 One language for all tasks.

-## Test Locally and Scale in the Cloud
+## Develop Locally and Scale in the Cloud

 Develop locally on a single box and deploy on distributed on the cloud without any code change